shanmugapriya222/Follow_along/README.md

 In this milestone, we focused on creating an endpoint to fetch and display products specific to a user based on their email, and rendering that data dynamically on the frontend.

 ## Key Achievements:
--Endpoint for Product Retrieval: Created an API endpoint to fetch all products associated with a user's email from MongoDB.
+- Endpoint for Product Retrieval: Created an API endpoint to fetch all products associated with a user's email from MongoDB.
--Frontend Integration: Wrote a function to send a request to the backend and receive the user-specific products data.
+- Frontend Integration: Wrote a function to send a request to the backend and receive the user-specific products data.
--Dynamic Data Rendering: Displayed the retrieved products dynamically on the frontend using the product card component.
+- Dynamic Data Rendering: Displayed the retrieved products dynamically on the frontend using the product card component.
--Data Filtering: Implemented filtering logic on the backend to ensure that only products tied to the authenticated user's email are sent to the client.
+- Data Filtering: Implemented filtering logic on the backend to ensure that only products tied to the authenticated user's email are sent to the client.

 # Milestone 13: Editing User Products